dominiktexturepack/NEXO-AUTO-CLICKER-AHK/README.md

 # NEXO-AUTO-CLICKER-AHK
-free open source autoclicker it has lmb and rmb anvible and all key on keyboard
+free open source autoclicker it has lmb and rmb anvible and all key on keyboard.
+Download the latest version from the Releases section — the source code shown above may be outdated.
+Always download autoclicker.exe from Assets for the newest version.

 <img width="331" height="348" alt="image" src="https://github.com/user-attachments/assets/89f13d0f-49e8-42bc-b825-fc8a061889aa" />